-Study on pregnancy and alcohol fails to take psychological factors into accountJanuary 2nd, 2014 in Health /
+Study on pregnancy and alcohol fails to take psychological factors into accountJanuary 2, 2014 in Medicine & Health / Health

 "It is OK to drink a little bit of alcohol during pregnancy" or "a pregnant woman should not touch alcohol at all during her pregnancy".
 These statements represent the contradictory conclusions that large population studies on pregnancy and alcohol can reach.
 Psychologist Janni Niclasen has just defended her PhD thesis on the subject at the University of Copenhagen.

 She was surprised by the different results that were reached, and she decided to get to the bottom of the results by following up on the large population study done by the Danish Health and medicine authorities called "Danish National Birth Cohort" ("Bedre Sundhed for Mor og Barn") which gathered information about alcohol and pregnancy.
 And her results are surprising.

 "My study shows, among other things, that the children of mothers who drank small quantities of alcohol – 90 units or more – during their pregnancies show significantly better emotional and behavioural outcomes at age seven compared to children of mothers who did not drink at all.
 At first sight this makes no sense, since alcohol during pregnancy is not seen as beneficial to child behaviour.
 But when you look at the lifestyle of the mothers, you find an explanation.
 Mothers who drank 90 units or more of alcohol turn out to be the most well educated and healthiest lifestyle over all", says Janni Niclasen.
 She explains the result further:

 "Further, it is a question of taking account of childhood related psychological factors like attachment between mother and child in this type of study.
 This is a problem because we know that i.e. attachment is a very significant predictor for child cognitive and mental health.
 Therefore it should be taken into account in our statistical analysis", she says.